 8. Obtain a certificate of Authority or Good Standing Certificate.
 This document is issued by the state in which the business was incorporated in.

-9. Obtain a surety bond based on the total loan volume of the previous 12 months:
+9. A surety bond is required based on the total loan volume of the previous 12 months:

-Premium for a Minnesota residential mortgage originator license bond is dependent on credit and personal and/or business financials.
+The premium that you pay for a Minnesota Residential Mortgage Originator Bond is dependent on credit and personal and/or business financial statements.

 That State of Minnesota requires residential mortgage originators to renew their license annually by December 15.